edud69/cloud-backend/README.md

     * Configuration server
     * Gateway server
     * Authorization server

+### Formatter file / checkstyle file and other configuration files for dev ###

+-Look at the `config-files` project `/dev-configs` folder for configuration files (sql init script, checkstyle file, maven file, etc.).

 # Environment
 ## Arguments that can be defined provided to .jar (JVM arg -DtheProperty) ##